Skip to content

 Masthead analyses each of these parameters and offers a set of recommendations optimizing the total storage bill.

-BigQuery provides different storage billing models (Logical and Physical) that offer the flexibility in selecting the costs based on the data properties and operation patterns.
-Masthead analyzes the datasets metadata and the storage usage to estimate the optimal cost for each billing model.
+BigQuery provides logical and physical storage billing models.
+These models offer the flexibility to select costs based on data properties and operation patterns.
+Masthead analyzes dataset metadata and storage usage to estimate the optimal cost for each billing model.

 Google Cloud Billing calculates the storage cost in the following way: